llcawthorne/llcawthorne.github.io/content/posts/a-blog-reborn.md

 it all.
 So I will read Agile Web Development with Rails 8 and get a taste of convention before configuration.
 That doesn't really fit with the new title of the blog, but it's still something I want to do, so I will get it done.
+I was interested in functional programming and different approaches to web development 10 years ago, and have never fully explored either, so I'm picking up where I left off with a slightly updated approach.

 ## Haskell